-Delete screenshots on iPhone before they take over your photo library.
+A screenshot cleaner for iPhone before low-value images take over your library.

-One quick capture for a flight detail, recipe, address, or login code can linger in your library for months after it stops being useful.
+One quick capture for a flight detail, recipe, address, or login code can linger for months after it stops being useful.
+This workflow isolates those images from the rest of your camera roll.

 Why people postpone deleting screenshots.